ibm-cloud-docs/virtualization/hyper-v-setup.md

 Make sure that **External** is selected and click **Add**.

 Continue entering information into the remaining fields:

 * **Name** The name that is associated with this network device.
-For this example, for the example, use _Private_ to indicate that this device is connected to the IBM Cloud private network.
+For this example, for the example, use _Private_ to indicate that this device is connected to the {{site.data.keyword.cloud_notm}} private network.
 * **Connection type** Select the device that corresponds to your private network.
 This name is the device name that you found earlier in the **Network Connections** window.
 After you select the correct device, click **OK**.
 You are presented with a warning that your network connection might be lost, click **Yes** to continue.

 ### Configuring a public network device